elunna/nerfhack-changelog/README.md

 * Crowning only provides a 50% increase in resistances.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
-* Crowning gifts are only granted when crowned, never for #offer.
+* Crowning gifts are only granted when crowned, not for offering gifts.
 * Your god will not crown you until you have completed the quest.
 * Crowning makes it impossible to change alignment ever again.

 ## THE QUEST

-* Removed the quest turn limit (Un)
+* Removed the quest turn limit (UnNetHack)
-* Players can enter the quest as soon as they reach level XL 10 (Un)
+* Players can enter the quest as soon as they reach level XL 10 (UnNetHack)
-* Prevent the player from skipping most of the quest (xnh).
+* Prevent the player from skipping most of the quest (xNetHack).
 * Mark all quest levels as hardfloor.
 * Players cannot do horizontal or downward teleporting whilst the quest nemesis is alive.